Pay Self-Assessment Tax: A How To Guide

 Tax Tax Advice

-If you’re self-employed or if you have income from a rental property, you’re in the largest group of around 12 million people who are liable to pay self-assessment income tax — and you need to be aware that midnight on 31st January 2021 is an important date for you.
+If you’re self-employed or if you have income from a rental property, you’re in the largest group of around 12 million people who are liable to pay self-assessment income tax, and you need to be aware that midnight on 31st January 2026 is an important date for you.
+That’s when you need to have filed your annual tax return with HMRC and made the main payments for the year.

 Checking your self-employment status

-If you have left full-time employment and work for yourself (working on your own account) you could theoretically continue working for the same firm on a self-employed basis and receive payment without deduction of tax.
+If you have left full-time employment and work for yourself (working on your own account), you could theoretically continue working for the same firm on a self-employed basis and receive payment without deduction of tax.
 However, HMRC would question whether you are genuinely self-employed and would apply a set of tests to confirm your status.

 There is an Employment Status Indicator on the HMRC website, which you can use to find out if you are genuinely self-employed.